What is an ATM card?

 Cons

 ATM cards should be used when you need quick access to your bank account.
-Many banks also offer extended functionality for ATM cards, such as the ability to make deposits or transfer funds to other accounts.
+Many banks also offer extended functionality for ATM cards, such as the ability to make deposits, check your balance or transfer funds to other accounts.

 Where should ATM cards be used?

 Many people generally utilize ATM cards to withdraw funds from their accounts.
 Unless there is an emergency, it’s a good idea to only use your ATM card at one of your bank’s ATMs.
-This way, you can avoid additional fees that may be imposed, such as fees by the ATM operator and by your own bank for using an out-of-network machine.
+This way, you can avoid additional fees, like those imposed by the ATM operator and by your own bank for using an out-of-network machine.

 Who should use ATM cards?